Big Red Machine: The "Great Eight"

-Later Years
+Later years

 Dan Driessen took over at first base for Tony Perez in 1977.
 Although some of the original players departed the team, some extended the Big Red Machine nickname for two more years until the departures of Anderson and Rose following the 1978 season.
 The Reds turned around to finish in second place in 1977 and 1978.
 Ray Knight replaced Pete Rose at third base for Cincinnati in 1979 and the rest of the Reds starting lineup still included six of the great eight: Bench, Morgan, Foster, Concepcion, Griffey and Geronimo.
 The Cincinnati Reds won another division title in 1979, but lost to the Pittsburgh Pirates in the NLCS.

 The Big Red Machine had one last great run in 1981 when they finished the strike season with the best record in baseball.
 Only three of the great eight remained in the starting lineup: Foster, Griffey and Concepcion.
 Bench had an injury plagued season and was moved from catcher to third base.
 Tom Seaver had a win–loss record of 14–2 and an ERA of 2.54 while starting only 23 games in the Reds' strike-shortened 108-game regular season.
 Despite that, the Reds finished second in the National League West in both halves of the season, making them ineligible to compete in the postseason despite having the best overall record in baseball.

 Rivalries

 The Big Red Machine's archrival were the Los Angeles Dodgers.
 The two teams often competed for the NL West division title and finished either first or second in every year from 1970 through 1979 with the one exception being 1971.
 Reds manager Sparky Anderson once said, "I don't think there's a rivalry like ours in either league.
 The Giants are supposed to be the Dodgers' natural rivals, but I don't think the feeling is there anymore.
 It's not there the way it is with us and the Dodgers."
 The rivalry ended when division realignment moved the Reds to the NL Central.
-However, they did face one another in the 1995 NLDS, with the Reds sweeping the Dodgers in three games.
+They met again in the 1995 NLDS, with the Reds sweeping the Dodgers in three games.